 The Three Macronutrients: Protein, Carbohydrates, and Fats

-Now that you’re down to give macro tracking a shot let’s dig into the role protein, carbohydrates, and fats play in the body.
+Now that you’re ready to try macro tracking let’s explore the roles of protein, carbohydrates, and fats in the body.

 The Role of Protein in the Body